Alternatives to Wearing Compression Socks and Stockings

 This Velcro knee wrap from Juzo works just like short stretch bandages, but easier to put on and more comfortable.
 It provides higher compression while you’re up and moving, and lower compression while resting, which makes it great for 24-hour wear.

 There are several great alternatives to traditional compression socks no matter what your compression needs are!
-If you think compression wraps are the right fit for you, talk with your doctor and you can browse our whole page of different wraps here.
+If you think compression wraps are the right fit for you, talk with your doctor and browse our whole page of different wraps.